Bound fermion states in pinned vortices in the surface states of a superconducting topological insulator: The Majorana bound state: Introduction

-The remainder of the paper is organized as follows.
-In Sect.
-II we consider the bound fermion states in the vortex core of a 2D superconductor.
-This model contains no spin-orbit coupling and corresponds to the reduction of the 3D CdeGM calculation to 2D.
-Consequently the bound states are gapped from the ground state by a small gap of order $\Delta_{\infty}^2/(2E_F)$.
-In Sections III and IV we focus on a vortex in the 2D surface states of a topological insulator with proximity induced superconductivity.
-The strong spin-orbit interaction leads to a spin-momentum locking and a zero-energy Majorana bound state.
-In Sect.
-III we consider a parallel spin-momentum locking, while in Sect.
-IV the vectors are perpendicular.
-Although the two models can be transformed into each other via a unitary transformation, we believe it is pedagogically useful to solve them independently.
+Most of the above calculations for the vortex bound states are numerical and are restricted to energy eigenvalues.
+The purpose of this paper is to present analytical expressions for the low-energy bound state eigenvalues and eigenfunctions close to the core of an isolated vortex using the CdeGM method.
+We consider the metallic surface states of a 3D topological insulator with proximity induced $s$-wave superconductivity.
+We simplify the model by directly introducing the superconducting order parameter into the 2D electron gas, since the more tedious problem consisting of the TI interacting with S has already been solved.\cite{DasSarma1,Nori} Two models are considered: (a) a superconductor with strong spin-orbit coupling locking the spin parallel to the momentum (Dirac Hamiltonian) in Sect.
+III and (b) a S with strong spin-orbit interaction coupling the spin perpendicular to the momentum (Rashba coupling) in Sect.
+IV.
+In both cases a zero-energy Majorana state is generated, as a consequence of the strong spin-orbit coupling.
+Although the two models can be transformed into each other via a unitary transformation (see Appendix), we believe it is pedagogically useful to solve them independently.
 Conclusions follow in Sect.
 V.